-Despite the evident need for mental healthcare services that had been establish in the previous sub-section autistic adults who reside in residential facilities, leaving in the community in programs of MOLSA or with family members, are not entitled to publicly covered mental healthcare services.
-It is not just the enormous need for mental healthcare services that caused the organizations mentioned above to look for service in the private market it is the discriminating policy that its effects are covered in this sub-section that brought them there.
-This situation is a result of the exemption of autism diagnosis from the mental health reform which was introduced in July 2015.
-The mental health reform had three main goals: to transfer the responsibility of mental health care from the MoH to the Sick Funds; to reduce stigma by integrating mental health care with non-mental health care in the primary setting; and to enhance the quality the accessibility and the availability of mental healthcare services (Ministry of Health Israel, 2021b).
-Nevertheless, and in oppose to all other diagnoses appear at the DSM (APA, 2013), individuals diagnosed with autism are not entitled for mental health services under the current reform based on their autism diagnosis.
-The immediate consequence of this was described accurately by Dr. Efron, a psychiatrist working with autistic adults in a hospital and the community:
+Despite the evident need for mental healthcare services as described above, autistic adults living in residential facilities, in the community as part of a MOLSA program, or with family members are not entitled to publicly provided mental healthcare services.
+It is not only the enormous need for mental healthcare services that causes the organizations mentioned above to seek such services in the private sector but also discriminatory policies that bring them to this, the effects of which are covered in this sub-section.
+This situation is a result of the exclusion of a diagnosis of autism from the mental health reforms introduced in July 2015.
+These mental health reforms had three main goals: to transfer responsibility for mental health care from the MoH to the health maintenance funds; to reduce stigma by integrating mental health care with non-mental health care in the primary care setting; and to enhance the quality, accessibility, and availability of mental healthcare services (Ministry of Health Israel, 2021b).
+Nevertheless, and unlike all other diagnoses included in the DSM (APA, 2013), individuals diagnosed with autism are not entitled to mental health services under the current reforms, based on their autism diagnosis.
+The immediate consequence of this was accurately described by Dr. Efron, a psychiatrist working with autistic adults in a hospital and in the community:

-“The Ministry of Health together with the Ministry of Justice had declared autism is not a mental health issue.
-Thus, the Sick Funds are not providing services.
+The Ministry of Health, together with the Ministry of Justice, declared autism is not a mental health issue.
+Thus, the health maintenance funds are not providing services.
 The services are available only privately.
 This is an abuse.
-Abuse of hostels for autistics, and especially an abuse for individuals that their children are residing not in hostels but at home.”
-(Dr. Efron, a psychiatrist working with autistic adults)
+Abuse of hostels for autistics, and especially an abuse for individuals that their children are residing not in hostels but at home (Dr. Efron, a psychiatrist working with autistic adults).

-Dr. Efron defined the decision exclude autism from the mental health reform as an abuse.
-Echoing the descriptions of Pazit and Bina from the previous part, Dr. Efrom criticized the policy decision and described unavoidable private payments for mental health care of residential facilities, and individuals.
-Diverting the entire mental health care to the private sector necessarily discriminating autistic individuals from less affluent families and causing inequalities between autistic adults as will be discussed in the next chapter extensively; however, this practice also has ramification on the quality of mental healthcare.
-In residential facilities although private mental healthcare services are usually mandate by MOLSA as part of the operating contract (Establishing a providers’ set for operating housing facilities "houses for life" for the population on the autism spectrum, 2021), given some of the organizations operating residential facilities are for profit companies the quality of the services might not be a priority and adversely effect the health of autistic adults.
-For autistic individuals who reside in the community among those who can pay for private mental healthcare services, the decision to maintain continues treatments might come on the expense of other needs, or the quality of the service.
+Dr. Efron defined the decision to exclude autism from the mental health reforms as an abuse.
+Echoing the descriptions from Pazit and Bina in the previous section, Dr. Efron criticized the policy decision and described how it led to unavoidable private payments by residential facilities and individuals for mental health care.
+Diverting all mental health care to the private sector clearly discriminates against autistic individuals from less affluent families and leads to inequalities between autistic adults, as will be discussed in detail in the next chapter.
+However, this practice also has ramifications on the quality of mental healthcare.
+In residential facilities, although private mental healthcare services are usually mandated by MOLSA as part of the operating contract (establishing a providers’ network for operating housing facilities “houses for life” for the population on the autism spectrum, 2021), given that some of the organizations operating these residential facilities are for-profit companies, the quality of the services might not be a priority, which could adversely affect the health of autistic adults.
+For autistic individuals who reside in the community, among those who can afford to pay for private mental healthcare services, the decision to continue receiving such care might come at the expense of other needs or the quality of the service.